hannylicious/django-unmanaged-assistant/README.md

 Django Unmanaged Assistant is a Django app that provides a management command to create database tables for unmanaged models in your Django project.

+This app is intended for use in local development environments where you have unmanaged models that need to be reflected in local databases.

 ## Features

 - Automatically creates tables for unmanaged models in your Django project based on the model definitions